MESSAGE FROM THE CO-CHAIRS

 Professor and Roger C. Lipitz Chair in Public Policy and Private Enterprise, School of Public Policy

 Chief Science and Technology Officer Emeritus

-In 2009, the Government-University-Industry Research Roundtable (GUIRR) celebrated its 25th anniversary.
-Since its formation, GUIRR has followed its original charter to “convene the senior-most representatives from government, universities and industry to define and explore critical issues related to the national and global science and technology agenda.”
+In August of 2014, the Government-University-Industry Research Roundtable (GUIRR) will celebrate its 30th anniversary.
+Since its formation in 1984, GUIRR has followed its original charter to “convene the senior-most representatives from government, universities and industry to define and explore critical issues related to the national and global science and technology agenda.”
 Leaders from the three constituent sectors – government, academia, and industry – explore ways to enhance collaboration, improve the productivity of the nation’s science and technology enterprise, and maintain our competitive edge.

-Much of the work of GUIRR between meetings is done by its members in working groups that can quickly catalyze high level government-university-industry cooperation on specific issues identified by the Roundtable.
-One highly energized working group is pursuing activities to help improve the effectiveness of international research collaborations.
-Another working group is examining how to best manage and cope with large data sets.
-A third working group quickly mobilized this past year to host a workshop designed to leverage the capabilities of the national labs in safeguarding the nation’s food and food system security through innovative repurposing of current and legacy technologies.
+Much of the work of GUIRR between meetings is done by its members in smaller working groups that can quickly catalyze high level government-university-industry cooperation on specific issues identified by the Roundtable.
+One highly energized working group is currently pursuing activities to help improve the effectiveness of international research collaborations.

 The University-Industry Demonstration Partnership (UIDP) and the Federal Demonstration Partnership (FDP) are two semi-autonomous GUIRR-sponsored cooperative initiatives within GUIRR.
 The UIDP is crafting collaborative experiments on new approaches to sponsored research and licensing arrangements, with the strategic goal of a healthy, long-term university-industry relationship.
 The FDP, with members from 10 federal agencies and 119 institutional recipients of federal funds, helps to reduce administrative burdens associated with federal research grants and contracts.